 The fabric was hand screen printed in the community by local Aboriginal printers.
 This wallet was made by Kravan House, our Cambodian social enterprise partner that has been employing and training disabled artisans since 2003.

-Limited Edition: All our products are made in small batches as all the fabrics are handprinted in very limited quantities, we rarely take more than 2 metres of fabric for any order of multiple styles of product.
-Please note that each purse is unique and the placement of the fabric design is different and wonderful on each item.
+Please note that each wallet is unique and the placement of the fabric design is different and wonderful on each item.